Second Era of Northern Domination: Jin-Wu war

-In 263, Lu Hung (呂興), a prefecture in Jiaozhou, gained supports from local people and soldiers, murdered Wu administrators Sun Hsu (孫諝) and Teng Hsun (鄧荀), then sent envoys to Cao Wei requesting military assistance.
+In 263, Lü Xing (呂興), the prefect of Jiaozhou, gained support from local people and soldiers, murdered Wu administrators Sun Xu (孫諝) and Deng Xun (鄧荀), then sent envoys to Cao Wei requesting military assistance.
 Jiaozhi, Jiuzhen and Rinan were transferred to Wei.
-In 265, Jin dynasty (266–420) replaced Cao Wei, immediately sent Yang Chi to annex Jiaozhou with local supports.
-In 268, Wu sent two generals, Liu Chun and Hsiu Tse to reconquer Jiaozhou, but were repelled by Jin armies.
-In 270 Jin and Wu armies clashed in Hepu.
+In February 266, Western Jin replaced Cao Wei, immediately sent Yang Chi to annex Jiaozhou with local supports.
+In 268, Wu sent two generals, Liu Chun and Xiu Ze to reconquer Jiaozhou, but were repelled by Jin armies.
+In 270, Jin and Wu armies clashed in Hepu.
 The Wu general, Tao Huang contacted with Luong Ky, a local commander collaborating with the Jin and convinced him to side with the Wu, enabled the Wu army to recapture Jiaozhi's ports and main towns in 271.
 Fighting continued in the countryside until 280, when Jin destroyed Wu, reunifying China.
 The war devastated the region as number of households in northern Vietnam fell from 64,700 in 140 AD to around 25,600 by the Western Jin dynasty period.